 Available with Spatial Analyst license.

-Returns the next lower integer value, just represented as a floating point, for each pixel in a raster.
+Returns the next lower integer, as a floating point value, for each pixel in a raster.

 Input values can be positive or negative.

 The output raster is always a floating-point type, regardless of the input value type.

 If the input number has any values to the right of the decimal point, the output will be assigned the next lower integer value but will be represented as a floating-point number with no decimal portion.
 The following are examples: